 New Zealand Winter Tours

-Beat the crowds this year - travel in June, July and August!
+Beat the crowds this year - visit New Zealand in June, July and August!

 Here at Active Adventures, we're all Kiwis and we're based in Queenstown, a small mountain town on the southern end of New Zealand's South Island.
-So when we talk about winter, we're talking about OUR winter, which is the opposite way around to any northern hemisphere travellers.
+So when we talk about winter, we're talking about OUR southern hemisphere winter, which is the opposite way around to any northern hemisphere countries - such as North America, the UK and Europe.
 Winter is New Zealand's fastest growing season for travellers to take their adventure trip of a lifetime, and the reasons why are simple!